On Purpose

 by Dean Phelan © Copyright 2022

-Discovering our life’s purpose. or as the Telstra ad says: our “Why”, is found through action and reflection on our values and what gives us life, and comparing this with what is toxic and drains life out of us.
+Discovering our life’s purpose. or as Simon Sinek says: our “Why”, can be found through action and reflection on our values and what gives us life, and comparing this with what is toxic and drains life out of us.
 For some, our Why is like a golden thread that can be seen as we look back on what we’ve been most committed to and done best in our life and career; for others it is a way of being or expression that is us at our best and giving life to others.

 Our purpose is within